CIANA Explains: The Indigenous History of Astoria

 Five years later, in 1652, the first inhabitant of now-Astoria, British-born William Hallett, relocated to New Netherland from Greenwich, Connecticut and on December 1 of that year, bought Benfyn’s land on Hellgate Neck from Stuyvesant, supposedly in coordination with the Native Americans.

-Hallett’s stay did not last long; in 1655, his farm was burnt down by Native Americans, likely the Canarsee, so he moved further inland to Flushing.
+Like Benfyn, Hallett’s stay did not last long; in 1655, his farm was burnt down by Native Americans, likely the Canarsee, so he moved further inland to Flushing.
 Stuyvesant ordered all Europeans to leave their farms and move into the villages.
-The destruction of Hallett’s home may have been caused, at least in part, by Stuyvesant’s improper coordination with the Native Americans when selling the land to Hallett.
+The destruction of Hallett’s home may have been caused, at least in part, by Stuyvesant’s improper coordination with the Native Americans when selling the land to Hallett three years earlier.

 In 1664, the British took over New Netherland, renamed it New York, and deposed Stuyvesant.
-Hallett petitioned the new British governor, Richard Nicolls, for his former land back.
-To prove his initial purchase of Hellgate Neck, Hallett presented two Native Americans, Shawestcont and Erramorhar, under the authority of Mattano, “chief of Staten Island and Nyack.”
+Hallett petitioned the new British governor, Richard Nicolls, for his former land back, but the British authorities were skeptical of land purchases that involved Natives.
+To prove his initial purchase, Hallett presented two Native Americans, Shawestcont and Erramorhar, under the authority of the sachem, or leader, Mattano, “chief of Staten Island and Nyack.”
+Hallett's request was not formally approved until April 8, 1668.

-Hellgate Neck was renamed Hallett’s Point, as it is still known today.
+Hellgate Neck was renamed Hallett’s Cove, and today is more commonly known as Hallett's Point.
 Hallett’s property grew from a 162-acre farm to over 2,000 acres, stretching from what is now Broadway to Bowery Bay, extending eastward to what is now Steinway.
 The land remained in possession of the Hallett family for generations.

 Meanwhile, the Lenape were decimated through war and disease, and the survivors were expelled from their homeland.
 Today, most Lenape do not even live in the New York City area.
 Their history prior to the colonial era is, in many ways, lost.